 Emma started in the NHS in 2009 as part of the NHS graduate management programme.
 Emma has held a range of operational roles across a number of NHS organisations.
 Emma joined the organisation in 2021, she was previously the Director of Operations in Mid Cheshire Community and Hospital Trust.
 Emma is passionate about continuous improvement, service development and compassionate leadership.

-Ursula Martin (Non-Voting Member)
+Ursula Martin (Voting Member)

-Chief Improvement and Compliance Officer
+Chief Strategy and Improvement Officer

 Ursula joined the Trust in October 2019, having had almost 20 years working in the NHS in governance and improvement roles.
 Ursula has had senior Director roles across acute and mental health trusts, having also worked for a period of time in commissioning.
 Ursula is passionate about ensuring that there are robust governance frameworks to ensure ward/team to Board visibility, and that there is a just and learning culture, allowing staff to improve and innovate so that they can provide the best care that they can to our patients.
 Ursula is also a big advocate of co-producing improvement and development work with patients, staff and our partners.